soroushomidvar/WebTableX-GXJoin/readme.md

 # GXJoin
-The resources in this repository were developed for the following paper:
+The resources in this repository were developed for the following papers:
 > GXJoin: Generalized Cell Transformations for Explainable Joinability
+> WebTableX: Efficiently Discovering Web Table Transformations Through Sampling

-For more details, please refer to the [paper](https://link.springer.com/chapter/10.1007/978-3-031-70626-4_9).
+For more details, please refer to the [GXJoin paper](https://link.springer.com/chapter/10.1007/978-3-031-70626-4_9) and [WebTableX paper](TBD).

 ## Usage
 The main source files located in the `src` directory: